-This site is Cheap Travel Blog.
-I will be discussing how to find and earn cheap travel, as well as where to travel for cheap.
+Globe Reacher is dedicated to travel.
+I will be discussing how to find and earn cheap travel, as well as other travel related topics.
 This blog was started at the start of 2016 and is a work in progress.
 I am middle aged and have a bucket list to see a lot of places in the world.
-I am exploring the world of cheap travel online in order to achieve that goal.
+I am exploring the world of discount travel in order to achieve that goal.

 Here are a list of posts and articles for this cheap travel blog so far: